 The delivery method matters.
 Choose based on the severity of the issue and the current state of your communication.

 - The Handwritten Letter: The most powerful method for serious betrayals of trust.
 It shows immense effort and allows you to articulate your thoughts perfectly without being interrupted.
-It gives them space to process it privately.
+It gives them space to process privately.

 - In Person: Only attempt this if you are on decent speaking terms and the breakup wasn’t explosive.
 It can be very effective, but also high-pressure.
 Never, ever show up unannounced.